 Starting with the introduction of the Capital Asset Pricing Model (CAPM) in the 1970s, statistical arbitrage has evolved significantly.
 The 1980s brought about cointegration theory, further refining these strategies.
 The integration of machine learning techniques in the 2000s marked a new era, allowing for more sophisticated and dynamic approaches.

-What basic strategy is for beginners in statistical arbitrage?
+What basic strategy is recommended for beginners in statistical arbitrage?

 A basic yet effective starting point is pairs trading.
 This strategy involves identifying two stocks that historically move together and betting on the convergence of their price movements.
 It’s accessible to beginners and serves as a foundation for more complex strategies.